dgruber/wfl/README.md

 _wfl_ works with simple primitives: *context*, *workflow*, *job*, and *jobtemplate*

-Jobs can also be processed in [streams](https://github.com/dgruber/wfl/blob/master/examples/stream/stream.go).
+Experimental: Jobs can also be processed in [job control streams](https://github.com/dgruber/wfl/blob/master/examples/stream/stream.go).

+First support for logging is also available.
+Log levels can be controlled by environment variables (_export WFL_LOGLEVEL=DEBUG_ or _INFO_ _WARNING_ _ERROR_).
+Applications can use the same logging facility by getting the logger from the workflow (_workflow.Logger()_) or registering your own logger in a workflow _(SetLogger(Logger interface)_).

 ### Getting Started